This crabapple recipe uses small, tart crabapples and turns them into a delicious batch of slow cooker apple butter.

 - Add cinnamon.
 Taste, and add more sweetener if desired.

-- Store in the refrigerator for up to a month, freeze for up to 6 months, or can for a longer shelf life.
+- Store in the refrigerator for up to a month or freeze for up to 6 months.

 - I want to make my apple butter sweeter, without adding more white sugar.
 Try replacing half the water with not-from-concentrate, no-sugar-added apple juice or apple cider to add natural sweetener to the apple butter.